sasilver75/obsidian/Self-Refine.md

 Takeaway: A simple iterative algorithm in which the same model is used to initially generate, and then iteratively alternates between critiquing and refining its outputs based on the critique (either N times, or until some stopping criteria is reached).

+⚠️ In [[Large Language Models Cannot Self-Correct Reasoning Yet]], GDM authors note that the improvements in this study result from using *oracles* to guide the self-correction process, and the improvements vanish when oracle labels are not available.

 ---

 ## Introduction